 And apparently, “Procter and Gamble were stiff, prim, proper, and reserved – even deadpan”.

-These leaders might not be known for their impressive personalities but for their achievement of building organisations that make history beyond their life-span.
+We might not know these leaders for their impressive personalities but for their achievement of building organisations that make history beyond their life-span.

-They created organisations that “evolve and change on its own” by putting the right people in place, “people who build an organisation” (Collins & Porras, 1995)
+They created organisations that “evolve and change on their own” by putting the right people in place, “people who build an organisation” (Collins & Porras, 1995)

-In another article, Collin and Porras (2008) discuss the “guiding philosophy” which is imprinted in the organisation by its early leaders and which then needs to be maintained by the following generations.
+In another article, Collin and Porras (2008) discuss the “guiding philosophy” imprinted in the organisation by its early leaders and which then needs to be maintained by the following generations.